-all degree holders who filled and returned the questionnaire (211,742, that is 92.1% of the target population), as regards the sections Study Situation, Working Activities during University Studies, Assessment of University Experience, Foreign Languages and IT skills, Further Education Prospects, Employment Prospects and for previous university experiences and motivations for choosing a degree course (Academic Performances at University section).
+- all degree holders (266,742), in terms of Personal Details, Secondary School Performances, Academic Performances at University (with the exception of previous university experiences and motivations for choosing a degree course).
+The sources for this information are universities' administrative records, except for information concerning place of residence and high-school leaving certificate (administrative records were integrated with data collected through AlmaLaurea questionnaires, when available), and for high-school grades (when grades were missing in the university records they were retrieved through the questionnaire); - all degree holders who filled and returned the questionnaire (235,992, that is 88.5% of the target population), as regards the sections Social background, Study Situation, Working Activities during University Studies, Assessment of University Experience, Foreign Languages and IT skills, Further Education Prospects, Employment Prospects and for previous university experiences and motivations for choosing a degree course (Academic Performances at University section).

-The 2013 Graduate Profile Report
+The 2015 Graduate Profile Report

-The 2013 Graduate Profile Report is available in digital format at the Internet address www.almalaurea.it/universita/profilo/profilo2013/.
-It includes relevant documents for all graduate groups, which can be identified by degree course type, university, faculty, degree subject grouping, degree-course grouping (for the post-reform graduates) and course type (both for pre-reform and post-reform graduates).
+The 2015 Graduate Profile Report is available in digital format at the Internet address www.almalaurea.it/universita/profilo/profilo2015/.
+It includes relevant documents for all graduate groups, which can be identified by degree course type, university, faculty, degree subject grouping, degree-course grouping and course type.

-The Graduate Profile shows data for groups including at least five graduates.
+The Graduate Profile shows data for groups including at least 5 graduates.